Why Go Veg, and why now?

 It’s a decision you’ve made.
 We make them all the time and yours happens to be that you don’t eat or wear animals…. but the digs don’t stop.
 How do you cope?

 You may have loved ones who are genuinely concerned for your welfare.
-The fears are unfounded but genuine all the same.
+Their fears are unfounded but genuine all the same.
 So be gentle with them.

-If you’re challenged politely and a conversation would be productive, it’s a great opportunity to educate.
+If you’re politely challenged and you think a conversation would be productive, take the opportunity to educate others.
 At other times, agreeing to disagree is the easiest way to extricate yourself from a confrontation.
 Providing your own beautifully presented and yummy dish is an excellent way to quell any ongoing comments.
 You can choose dishes from any cuisine but if you want to stay with the ‘traditional’ theme, there are nut roasts with gravy, vegan wines and beers and wonderful desserts that you can try out.